Ab

 Bag it Up:

-- While not required, using compostable bags or paper bags to contain your food scraps in the bin can make for easier collection and clean up.
+- While not required, using compostable bags or paper bags to contain your food scraps in the bin can make for easier collection and cleanup.

 Keep it Clean: